jitsucom/bulker/README.md

 # 🚚 Bulker

-Bulker is a HTTP server that simplifies streaming large amounts of data into databases.
+Bulker is an HTTP server that simplifies streaming large amounts of data into databases.
 It is designed to be used as a part of ETL pipelines.

 Bulker is a 💜 of [Jitsu](https://github.com/jitsucom/jitsu), an open-source data integration platform.

-HTTP-server uses Kafka as internal transport
+HTTP-server uses Kafka as a transport

 <p align="center">
 <img src="./.docs/assets/bulker-summary.excalidraw.png" width="600" />